RobertoDF/phy/README.md

-phy_config file should look like:
+phy_config.py file should look like:

 from phy import IPlugin